 Do I need to be present when my container is delivered?

 Be sure to be present when the delivery crew arrives.
 Plan to stay around while they unload in case they have any questions.
 If you cannot be there personally, be sure to authorize an adult to be your representative to accept delivery.
 Inform the destination agent of your chosen representative´s name.
-Your representative will be asked to note any change in the condition of your goods noted on the inventory at time of loading.
+Your representative will be asked to note any change in the condition of your goods noted on the inventory at the time of loading.

 Should I purchase insurance?

 Total Loss Marine Insurance is available to customers who choose to self-pack their goods.
 Insurance companies will not issue All Risk insurance for household goods that are packed by the owner.
-The entire shipment must be a loss in order to make an insurance claim.
+The entire shipment must be a loss to make an insurance claim.